Kalenzhu/angular6-contact-book/README.md

 # angular6-contact-book

-A simple contact book created using Angular6 (frontend) and loopback (backend)
+A simple **contact book** created using Angular6 (frontend) and loopback (backend).
+By the end of this tutorial project you will have basic knowledge of below technologies:
+- Loopback
+- Testing APIs using Mocha, chai and chai-http
+- Angular 6

 # Running Project